mniju/Blog/_posts/2020-07-24-An-Introduction-to-PPO.md

 ### Network Architecture:

-The networks should use Orthogonal initialisation with parameter $\sqrt2$ and biases zero.
+Its suggested to use Orthogonal initialisation with parameter $$\sqrt2$$ and biases zero.

 ```python
 def layer_init(layer, std=np.sqrt(2), bias_const=0.0):